 Every year, more people are diagnosed with cancer than go through bankruptcy or file for divorce.
 With every cancer diagnosis, not only one life is assaulted, but caregivers, friends, family, extended family and communities are also deeply impacted by the struggle.
 Many resources have been developed and widely implemented for critical issues that people face within the church - including marriage struggles, financial challenges, addictive behaviors, etc.

 However, Our Journey of Hope® is the first cancer care ministry training initiative of its kind.
 The training gives leaders an overview of the medical, emotional and spiritual elements involved in effective cancer care ministry.

 What Happens at a Cancer Care Leadership Training?

-The afternoon is centered on learning about cancer, hearing cancer patient and caregiver testimonials and learning how God has called us to minister to those impacted by cancer.
+Day 1 is centered on learning about cancer and learning how God has called us to minister to those impacted by cancer.
 Medical professionals associated with City of Hope Cancer Center explain the basics of cancer and how the disease impacts the body.
 The day concludes with a time of worship.

 Day 2 will teach how to start a cancer care ministry in your church.
 You will be introduced to the Our Journey of Hope curriculum materials and learn how to train individuals for cancer care ministry.
 You will learn the practical hands-on tools you can use to breathe life into the concepts and ideas introduced on the first day.
 Participants are equipped with the knowledge and resources needed for launching their own small group cancer care ministry.